thiagopinheirolima/brokerage-notes-parser/README.md

 4- Execute `npm start` to run.

-*Output file should be at application directory under name of 'output.json' if you want to use as CSV, change the TO_CSV flag to true!
+*Output file should be at root application's directory under name of 'output.json' if you want to use as CSV, change the `TO_CSV` flag to `true`!*